 The mission of The Hearth is to cultivate space where people of purpose can rest, restore, and reconnect.

 We do this in the communal spaces of our rooms and gathering halls, by offering low-cost space rentals to mission-aligned partners, and by inviting individual Restorers to accessible, affordable retreat space on our Silver City campus.
-In the past year we have hosted youth retreats and gatherings, community dances, a wedding and other family celebrations, support groups, and workshops.
-We are even working to restore the soil in the yard to support a community garden and orchard that will provide food and shade for the neighborhood.
-You are invited to participate in life at The Hearth.
+In the past year we have hosted youth retreats and gatherings, community dances, weddings and other family celebrations, support groups, and workshops.
+We are even working to restore the soil in the yard to support a community food forest that will provide food and shade for the neighborhood, as well as a learning lab for local youth.
+You are invited to participate in life at The Hearth!

 The Vision

-The Hearth is an emergent space housed in the First Presbyterian Church (FPC), Silver City, building: a space that responds to the needs and desires that exist within the region and celebrates its rich history, present, and possibilities.
-For people who are experiencing burnout, grief, or exhaustion—for all those in need of a pause, particularly those working for the betterment of humanity—the Hearth offers space and time for rest.
+The Hearth is an emergent space housed in the building that was formerly home to Silver City’s First Presbyterian Church Community (FPC).
+The Hearth offers space and time for rest, restoration, and reconnection.
 It is a place for nurturing and restoring one’s body, mind and spirit.
-It is a place for connection: with oneself, with community, with creation, and with the sacred.
+It is a place for connection with oneself, with community, with creation, and with the sacred.
 It is a place of reconnection to one’s wholeness and sacredness, inherent and not connected to productivity or accomplishment.
 Rest and connection are essential to the restoration of health, energy, creativity, and the well-being of people and their communities.

 The Community Connection